Student Academic Progress (SAP)

 Requesting a Federal Financial Aid Appeal:

+To request a financial aid appeal, you must complete the appeal online Financial Waiver Request or fill out physical copy of Financial Waiver Request.
 Financial aid appeals can be considered when a student does not succeed because of extenuating circumstances that caused an extended and prolonged disruption to the semester:

 • The death of a relative of the student.